 Our lawyers acted for a doctor accused of dishonesty following allegations of submitting inaccurate timesheets.
 Written submissions were made to the case examiners, dealing with evidential issues and matters concerning our client’s fitness to practise.
 Following this, the GMC proposed to conclude the case with a warning.
 Our client did not wish to accept a warning and further written submissions were made.
 These were accepted by the case examiners and the case was closed with advice.

 Our lawyers acted for a doctor facing investigation following a complaint by a private patient regarding an elective cosmetic procedure.
 The GMC instructed an expert witness who was highly critical of our client.
 We made detailed submissions which challenged the expert's findings.
-Following this the investigation was closed with no further action and no action was taken against our client’s registration.
+Following this the investigation was closed with no further action.

 Our lawyers acted for a doctor referred to the GMC following a serious clinical error which contributed to the death of a patient.
 Our client accepted having made a diagnostic error and made full and frank admissions to the GMC.
 Detailed written submissions were made at the Rule 7 stage setting out our client’s reflection on the incident and outlining a programme of training which had been completed in order to remediate matters.
 The case was concluded with a warning.